 France, the country of romance, elegance, and style is not surprisingly, the number one tourist destination in the world, with 79 million visitors every year.
-(The Telegraph) 79 million cannot be wrong.
-Visiting France guarantees an unforgettable journey in the land of Brigitte Bardot, Coco Chanel, Claude Monet, Marie Curie, Charles Baudelaire and Jean-Paul Sartre.
+79 million people cannot be wrong!
+Spending your summer in France guarantees an unforgettable journey in the land of Brigitte Bardot, Coco Chanel, Claude Monet, Marie Curie, Charles Baudelaire and Jean-Paul Sartre.

 Perhaps the most difficult choice facing a high-school student is what kind of summer program to choose.
 Study the beautiful French language, learn to cook French delicacies, take a course in art history or painting, volunteer in a peace project, hike through The Alps or find an internship in a French bakery?

 One of the most popular choices is an immersion course in French language and culture.
 Courses will normally major in French language and have options in subjects such as French Literature, French Conversation, French Film and Art History.
 Students are given the chance to refine their oral and written skills by communicating freely and expressively with peers and teachers.
 Language courses are an effective way of improving confidence, competence and being exposed to skilled native speakers.
 Programs usually vary from place to place but will often consist of morning classes with excursions, or research projects in the afternoons and often at weekends.
 Many institutions offer courses in English on aspects of French culture including theatre, philosophy, photography, culture and cuisine.
 Courses usually last between two weeks and three months.

 Volunteer work is not only a way of contributing to enriching others lives, it is a unique way of honing personal skills, creating relationships and improving self-awareness.
 Volunteer programs range from working on a farm, restoration projects, teaching English and preserving architectural heritage.
 These programs focus on improving the lives of others, and on particular aspects of the French culture.
 A program will typically last between 2 and 12 weeks.